 10.4 The price of the Goods is exclusive of amounts in respect of value added tax (VAT).
 The Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods.

-10.5 The Supplier may invoice the Customer for the Goods on or at any time after the completion of delivery.
+10.5 The Supplier may invoice the Customer for the Goods prior to, on or at any time after the completion of delivery.

-10.6 If you are a consumer you must make payment for Goods in advance by bank transfer.
+10.6 If you are a consumer, you must make payment for Goods in advance by bank transfer.
 We will also accept payment with any major debit or credit card.
-A 1.55% charge is added to the total cost of all goods, services and VAT when paying using a credit card.
-We will not despatch Goods to you until we have received full payment.
-This does not affect your right to cancel the Order and claim a refund under the terms of Clause 14.
+A 1.55% charge is added to the total value of all goods, services and VAT when paying using a credit card.
+We will not dispatch Goods to you until we have received full payment.
+This does not affect your right to cancel the Order and claim a refund under the terms of Clause 18.

-10.7 The Customer shall pay the invoice in full and in cleared funds within 20 Business Days of the date of the invoice.
+10.7 The Customer shall pay the invoice in full and in cleared funds within 14 Days of the date of the invoice.
 Payment shall be made to the bank account nominated in writing by the Supplier.
 Time of payment is of the essence.